SoundVerification/wireguard/wireguard/implementation/README.md

 Change into the directory `case_studies/wireguard/src`.
 All subsequent commands are assumed to be executed in this directory.
 To verify the initiator's implementation, run:
 ```
-java -Xss128m -jar <PATH TO GOBRA JAR> -I initiator -I verification -I ./ --module wireguard-gobra/wireguard -i initiator
+java -Xss128m -jar <PATH TO GOBRA JAR> -I verification -I ./ --module wireguard-gobra/wireguard --directory initiator
 ```

 Similarly, to verify the responder's implementation, run:
 ```
-java -Xss128m -jar <PATH TO GOBRA JAR> -I responder -I verification -I ./ --module wireguard-gobra/wireguard -i responder
+java -Xss128m -jar <PATH TO GOBRA JAR> -I verification -I ./ --module wireguard-gobra/wireguard --directory responder
 ```

 Description of the flags:
 - `-Xss128m` increases the stack size used to run the verifier.
 The default argument does not suffice and will cause a runtime exception.
-- `-I initiator -I verification -I ./` instructs Gobra to consider the current directory and the `initiator` and `verification` subfolders when performing lookups of imported packages.
-Note that `initiator` takes precende over `verification` and `verification over the current directory meaning that packages found in these subfolders will be selected over those found in the current directory.
+- `-I verification -I ./` instructs Gobra to consider the current directory and the `verification` subfolders when performing lookups of imported packages.
+Note that `verification` takes precende over the current directory meaning that packages found in these subfolders will be selected over those found in the current directory.
 - `--module wireguard-gobra/wireguard` informs Gobra that we are currently in this module.
 This impacts the package resolution as it basically means that Gobra will ignore this prefix.
 For example, the import statement `import lib "wireguard-gobra/wireguard/library"` results in Gobra looking for the folder `library` in the specified include directories (`-I` option).
-- `-i initiator` specifies the package that is verified
+- `--directory initiator` specifies the package that is verified

 ## Building & Running this WireGuard Implementation Non-Virtualized